-As a long-term survivor of childhood cancer, you may be wondering – should I get the COVID-19 vaccine?
+As a long-term survivor of childhood cancer, you may ask — should I get the COVID-19 vaccine?

-Each state decides how to give out the COVID-19 vaccine based on recommendations from the Centers for Disease Control and Prevention (CDC).
-In many states, the next groups will likely be people who are 65 and older and those with medical conditions that put them at risk for severe COVID-19 illness.
+It depends on where you live.
+Each state in the U.S. decides how to give out the COVID-19 vaccine based on recommendations from the Centers for Disease Control and Prevention (CDC).

 Yes, it is safe to take the vaccine if you have a weakened immune system, but the vaccine may not work as well.
 You are encouraged to discuss the risks and benefits of vaccination with your care team to determine the best time for you to get the vaccine.